moetezjlidi/MoetezJlidi/README.md

 - 🔭 I’m currently a student in Aix-Marseille University.

-- 🛸 Learning everyday, currently learning to master Java / HTML / CSS etc ...
+- 🛸 Learning everyday, currently learning to master Java / HTML / CSS / JS , etc ...

 - 📫 How to reach me: You can contact me on my e-mail : <a href="mailto:moetez1@live.fr">  moetez1@live.fr.
 <p align="center">